 This recording was obtained in a 25-year-old woman with a history of palpitations and dizziness.
 What is the mechanism of tachycardia(s)?

-This figure demonstrates the transition from a wide QRS complex tachycardia to a narrow QRS complex tachycardia.
+This case demonstrates the transition from a wide QRS complex tachycardia to a narrow QRS complex tachycardia.
 The first question is whether the patient has supraventricular tachycardia with aberrancy or ventricular tachycardia with a transition to a supraventricular tachycardia.
-Typically, one would not expect the tachycardia rate to increase with the disappearance of aberrancy and careful measurement of the wide QRS complex tachycardia shows that it has a longer cycle length than the subsequent narrow QRS tachycardia.
-Does this mean that the wide complex tachycardia is ventricular tachycardia and it somehow induces a supraventricular tachycardia?
+Typically, one would not expect the tachycardia rate to increase with the disappearance of aberrancy, and careful measurement of the wide QRS complex tachycardia shows that it has a longer cycle length than the subsequent narrow QRS tachycardia.
+Does this mean that the wide complex tachycardia is ventricular tachycardia, and it somehow induces a supraventricular tachycardia?

-This patient had a concealed left free wall accessory pathway that was used in AVRT that was successfully ablated.
+This patient had a concealed left free-wall accessory pathway used in AVRT that was successfully ablated.

 This 68-year-old woman is receiving propafenone to treat atrial fibrillation.
 She is otherwise well.
-She developed near syncope and this electrocardiogram was obtained (Fig. 2–2A).
+She developed near syncope, and this electrocardiogram was obtained (Case 2–2A).
 What is the diagnosis?

 The 12-lead electrocardiogram shows a regular tachycardia with LBBB morphology and a cycle length of approximately 220 milliseconds.
 While not “classic” for a typical LBBB pattern, the QS complex appears to be more typical than atypical for LBBB.
 Note the lack of a Q wave in ECG ...